Filters used in box-based integrals #

 - x✝.instDecidableRelLe x = And.decidable

-bounded from above by a constant upper estimate that may not depend on the geometry of J
+bounded from above by a constant upper estimate that may not depend on the geometry of J, and each

 tag belongs to the corresponding closed box.